LCAV/easy-dsp/docs/docs/python-reference.md

 What you have to do is to send the data you want to display to a **data handler** of the webapp.
 You have two simple steps to do:

-1. You create a new data handler using the function `addHandler(name, type, parameters)` which returns an object representing this new instance;
+1. You create a new data handler using the function `add_handler(name, type, parameters)` which returns an object representing this new instance;
-2. You send data to this instance using its method `sendData(data)`.
+2. You send data to this instance using its method `send_data(data)`.

-Once you call the function `addHandler`, a new tab will be created in the webapp, with the name `name` you specified, and the chart/plot/audio player will appear inside.
+Once you call the function `add_handler`, a new tab will be created in the webapp, with the name `name` you specified, and the chart/plot/audio player will appear inside.
 You can use the part [Data Handlers](data-handlers.md) to see which *types* of data handlers exist, which parameters are supported, and which structure the `data` you send must follow.